 - 1 piece of soft eating liquorice

-- Preheat oven to 180C/ Gas Mark 4.
-Chop the liquorice into small pieces and put in a small pan with 175ml water.
+- Chop the liquorice into small pieces and put in a small pan with 175ml water.
 Boil for about 5 minutes until the liquorice is starting to go soft and mushy.
 Remove from the heat and pour in the vegetable oil, stirring well.

 - Put the remaining cake ingredients into a large mixing bowl and stir in the liquorice mixture.

 - Put in a small (18cm) lined cake tin and bake in the oven for 35 minutes, or until a skewer comes out of the middle of the cake clean.

 - Leave in the cake tin to cool for about 10 minutes, then remove onto a wire rack to cool completely.

 - Mix together the icing sugar, food colouring (if using) and water, then spread over the cooled cake with a palette knife, gently and evenly.
 Using the black icing pen draw a web pattern on top of the icing.
 Then make a spider out of the spare piece of liquorice!

 Our online recipe collection helps new veggies find their feet and gives inspiration to those in a culinary rut.
 However, developing new recipes is costly and as a charity we can’t do this without you.
 Will you donate £3 a month to help create more tasty, nutritious meal ideas?